 Watch my video how to cook Ginataang Hipon.
 Cook it today.
 Magluto na tayo.
 Enjoy!

 - 1 can 13.5 fl oz or 2 cups coconut milk

 - 4 tablespoons cooking oil

-Pour coconut milk and add thai chili.
+- Pour coconut milk and add the Thai chili.
 Turn heat to high and let it boil till sauce is reduced to half.
 Reduce heat to medium.
 Let it simmer till desired sauce consistency is achieved.
 If you want some sauce, turn off heat once sauce is reduced to less than half.
-If you want a drier consistency continue cooking till coconut milk evaporates and becomes oily to the point shrimp is coated with sauce.
+If you prefer a drier consistency continue cooking till coconut milk evaporates and becomes oily to the point shrimp is coated with sauce.